 - 1. Work with interested communities to inform and educate on the benefits of driveway and access management bylaws. - 2.
-Develop bylaws and design guidelines which promote effective access management which communities can adopt to preserve the operational effectiveness of higher volume roadways.
+Develop bylaws and design guidelines which promote effective access management which communities can adopt to preserve the operational effectiveness and safety of higher volume roadways.

-1. Technical memorandums, draft zoning bylaws and driveway design guidelines to promote effective access management techniques.
+1. Technical memorandums, draft zoning bylaws and driveway design guidelines to promote effective access management and system preservation techniques.

-- 1. Education and outreach to communities on access management and driveway bylaws, January 2018. - 2.
-Develop draft access management/ drive bylaws for communities, April August 2018.
+1. Education and outreach to communities on access management and driveway bylaws, July 2019.

 Funding Source(s) Total BRPC Staff Cost BRPC Staff Days

-FEDERAL/STATE \$12,000/3,000 \$15,000 26
+FEDERAL/STATE \$9,600/2,400 \$12,000 26

-TOTAL \$15,000 \$15,000 26
+TOTAL \$12,000 \$12,000 26